marinalb/white-prompt-qa/AutomationArchitectureQuestion.md

  - Could be add parameters, to escalated the variety of test cases.
  - There is a lot of incredible report plugins that is valuable (Allure is great)
- - Manage on Jenkinsfile script to send email alerts is any job fails
+ - Manage on Jenkinsfile script to send email alerts if any job fails

 ### Why Cloud Based: ###

 - Considering that we already have our Jenkins - master - up an running, lets face this scenario: if you want to add some tests in the flow, this can become quite a huge infrastructure, and also hard to maintain.
-To provide a modern, and scalable solution for that, Kubernetes is a pod (one or more container) executing a unique task limited in time, which means: the container go up do this job and then get down.
+To provide a modern, and scalable solution for that, Kubernetes would be my chooise: Jenkins can run tasks on different agent nodes while kube-plugin enable the possibility to create these nodes dynamically.

+- And the awnsome part: an agent node is created only for the task execution and deleted afterwards, so a pod (one or more container) execute a unique task limited in time, which means: the container go up do this job and then get down, without no need to maintain an infrastructure idle.

+##### A very simplified diagram with my idea #####